refinedev/refine/documentation/blog/2024-02-05-react-suspense.md

 hide_table_of_contents: false
 ---

-**_This article was last updated on February 5, 2024 to re-organize content for better understanding of React Suspense._**
+**_This article was last updated on February 5, 2024 to reorganize content for better understanding of React Suspense._**

 ## Introduction